scikit-hep/hepstats/docs/getting_started/hypotests.rst

 Now we build the model.
 For the background an exponential pdf with **lambda_**, the slope of the exponential as a free parameter.
 For the signal a Gaussian pdf is used with mean and width fixed to 1.2 and 0.1 respectively.
 The background and signal pdfs are extended using the yield parameters **Nbkg** and **Nsig** respectively, which are free.
-The extended negative log-likelihood is then construct using the background and signal models summed and the data.
+The extended negative log-likelihood is then constructed using the background and signal models summed and the data.

 .. code-block:: pycon